berkeleyprosopography/bps/provisioning/README.md

 ### Variables

-You may need to adjust the values in `variables.yml` to match your use-case:
+You may need to adjust the values in `variables.yml` to match your use-case.
+The values here should align to the environment variables that you set up for your build environment.
+Not in the list below is the corpus dir, which the playbook defines as {project_root}/corpora:

     ---
     project_name: bps